samuelvanderwaal/metaboss/docs-src/src/update.md

             "share": 50
         }
     ]}
-}
 ```

 One approach to using `update data-all` is you can get all the JSON files using the `metaboss decode mint -L <mint_list> --full` command, and then write a script to modify the specific fields you want to change.
 The file output from `decode mint` when using the `--full` option provides the correct format that metaboss expects because it uses the same field names as what `update data-all` expects.
+The extra fields will be ignored.

 Outputs a TxId to the command line so you can check the result.